 Important: Please be sure to keep your contact information updated so that we can successfully deliver your CAIA Charter.
-To update your address, please log in to your CAIA account with your email and password and click on your email address in the top right corner of you screen to access your profile.
+To update your address, please log in to your CAIA account with your email and password and click on My Account in the top right corner of your screen to access your profile.

 When will my Charter be shipped?

 - Your Charter should arrive approximately within one business quarter after you join.
 Please ensure your primary mailing address can accommodate an oversized, inflexible envelope so that your Charter is successfully delivered to you.

 I lost/accidentally threw away/ruined my Charter.
 Can I get a scanned copy of the Charter?
 How can I order another copy of my Charter?